 Parameters Description Log file (OutputFile) Name of the log file, including the directory name.
 Log information for the One Identity Manager Service is written to this file.
 IMPORTANT: The directory specified for the file must exist.
 If the file cannot be created, no error output is possible.
 Error messages then appear under Windows operating systems in the event log or under Linux operating systems in /var/log/messages.
 Log rename interval (LogLifeTime) In order to avoid unnecessarily large log files, the module supports the functionality of exchanging the log file with a history list.
 The LogLifeTime specifies the maximum life of a log file before it is renamed as backup.
-If the log file has reached its maximum age, the file is renamed (for example, as JobService.log_20040819-083554) and a new log file is started.
-Timeout format: day.hour:minutes:seconds Process step log lifetime (JobLogLifeTime Use this parameter to specify the length of time process step logs are kept.
+If the log file has reached its maximum age, the file is renamed (for example, as JobService.log_20040819-083554) and a new log file is started. day.hour:minutes:seconds Process step day.hour:minutes:seconds Retention time for process step logs.
+After this expires, the logs are Process step log lifetime ( day.hour:minutes:seconds Retention time for process step logs.
 After this expires, the logs are deleted.
-Timeout format: ) day.hour:minutes:seconds For test purposes, you can enable logging of individual process steps in the Job Queue Info.
+Process step log lifetime ( JobLogLifeTime ) Inneout format: day.hour:minutes:seconds Retention time for process step logs.
+After this expires, the logs are deleted.
+Timeout format: Process step log lifetime ( JobLogLifeTime ) day.hour:minutes:seconds Retention time for process step logs.
+After this expires, the logs are deleted.
+Timeout format: day.hour:minutes:seconds Process step log lifetime ( JobLogLifeTime ) day.hour:minutes:seconds Retention time for process step logs.
+After this expires, the logs are deleted.
+Timeout format: day.hour:minutes:seconds For test purposes, you can enable logging of individual process steps in the Job Queue Info.
 The processing messages of the process step is written to a separate log with the Debug NLog severity.
 The files are stored in the log directory.
+Process step log lifetime ( JobLogLifeTime ) inneout format: day.hour:minutes:seconds Retention time for process step logs.
+After this expires, the logs are deleted.
+Timeout format: day.hour:minutes:seconds For test purposes, you can enable logging of individual process steps in the Job Queue Info.
+The processing messages of the process step is written to a separate log with the Debug NLog severity.
+The files are stored in the log directory.
+Repository structure:

-Repository structure: <log directory="">\JobLogs\<first 4="" digits="" of="" the="" uid_job="">\Job<uid Job><yyyymmdd><timestamp>.log</timestamp></yyyymmdd></uid </first></log> Number of history logs (HistorySize) Maximum number of log files.
+Parameters Description <log directory="">\JobLogs\<first 4="" digits="" of="" the="" uid_job="">\Job<uid Job&gt;<yyyymmdd><timestamp>.log</timestamp></yyyymmdd></uid </first></log> Number of history logs (HistorySize) Maximum number of log files.
 If several log files exist, the oldest backup file is deleted when a new log file is created so that the limit is not exceeded.
-Max.logfile size(MB) (MaxLogSize) Maximum size in MB of the log file.
+Max.log file size (MB) (MaxLogSize) Maximum size in MB of the log file.
 Once the log file has reached the limit, it is renamed as a backup file and a new log file is created.
-Max. length of parameters (Specifies the maximum number of characters a process step parameter is permitted to have in order to be written to the log file.
+Max. length of parameters ( ParamMaxLength ) Maximum number of characters allowed in a process step parameter so that they are written to the log file.
+LogSeverity Severity levels of the logged messages.
+Permitted values are: Info: All messages are written to the event log.
+The event log quickly becomes large and confusing.
+Warning: Only warnings and exception errors are written to the event log (default). • Serious: Only exception messages are written to the event log.
+Add server name ( AddServerName) Specifies whether the server name is to be added to the log entries.